Madame Web: Sony casts Euphoria actress in another film

 According to the website Deadline, the interpreter of Cassie in Euphoria will star in another film from Sony.
 After intense negotiations to secure the rights to The Registration, the studio confirmed Sydney Sweeney in the lead role of the new feature.

 The Registration is an adaptation of Madison Lawson’s novel of the same name.
 However, the book has not yet been published.
-The manuscript is scheduled for release for September 27.
+The manuscript is scheduled to be released for September 27.
 As such, the studio is keeping the plot under wraps.

 Disclosure / HBO